superfactotum/Didactic-Database-Cluster/README.md

 # Didactic-Database-Cluster

 The following code has been written only for didactic purpose.
-It is not deplayable in a production environment!!!
+The code is not deplayable in a production environment!!!

 This code is not structured to be run in different environments and many production features are just missing.